mabrobotics/MD80-x-CANdle-Documentation/candle_and_candle_hat/Principle.md

 ## SPI bus

 The SPI bus is only available on CANdle HAT devices.
-It’s the fastest possible bus that can be used to communicate with the MD80 controllers using CANdle HAT.
+It’s the fastest possible bus that can be used to communicate with the MD series motor controller controllers using CANdle HAT.
 Together with the RT-PATCH'ed kernel of the system, you will get the best performance.

 ```{hint}
 CANdle HAT in SPI mode works with all FDCAN speeds, however, we advise setting it to 8M for the best performance.